-^{2.} Factory default setting.
-This is a non-volatile bit; default at power-up will be the setting prior to power-down.
+2: Factory default setting.
+This is a nonvolatile bit; default at power-up will be the setting prior to power-down.

-4.6.1 I/O CONFIGURATION (IOC)
+4.5.8 I/O CONFIGURATION (IOC)

 The I/O Configuration (IOC) bit re-configures the I/O pins.
 The IOC bit is set by writing a '1' to Bit 1 of the Configuration register.
 When IOC bit is '0' the WP# pin and HOLD# pin are enabled (SPI or Dual Configuration setup).
 When IOC bit is set to '1' the SIO2 pin and SIO3 pin are enabled (SPI Quad I/O Configuration setup).
 The IOC bit must be set to '1' before issuing the following SPI commands: SQOR (6BH), SQIOR (EBH), RBSPI (ECH), and SPI Quad page program (32H).
 Without setting the IOC bit to '1', those SPI commands are not valid.
 The I/O configuration bit does not apply when in SQI mode.
-The default at power-up is '0'.
+The default at power-up for SST26VF032B is '0' and for SST26VF032BA is '1'.

-4.6.2 BLOCK-PROTECTION VOLATILITY STATE (BPNV)
+4.5.9 BLOCK PROTECTION VOLATILITY STATE (BPNV)

-The Block-Protection Volatility State bit indicates whether any block has been permanently locked with the non-Volatile Write-Lock Lock-Down register (nVWLDR).
+The Block Protection Volatility State bit indicates whether any block has been permanently locked with the nVWLDR.
 When no bits in the nVWLDR have been set, the BPNV is '1'; this is the default state from the factory.
-When one or more bits in the nVWLDR are set to '1', the BPNV bit will be '0' from that point forward, even after power-up.
+When one or more bits in the nVWLDR are set to '1', the BPNV bit will also be '0' from that point forward, even after power-up.

-4.6.3 WRITE-PROTECT ENABLE (WPEN)
+4.5.10 WRITE-PROTECT ENABLE (WPEN)

-The Write-Protect Enable (WPEN) bit is a non-volatile bit that enables the WP# pin.
+The Write-Protect Enable (WPEN) bit is a nonvolatile bit that enables the WP# pin.

 The Write-Protect (WP#) pin and the Write-Protect Enable (WPEN) bit control the programmable hardware write-protect feature.
-Setting the WP# pin to low, and the WPEN bit to '1', enables Hardware write-protection.
-To disable Hardware write protection, set either the WP# pin to high or the WPEN bit to '0'.
+Setting the WP# pin to low, and the WPEN bit to '1', enables hardware write protection.
+To disable hardware write protection, set either the WP# pin to high or the WPEN bit to '0'.
 There is latency associated with writing to the WPEN bit.
-Poll the BUSY bit in the Status register, or wait T{WPEN}, for the completion of the internal, self-timed Write operation.
-When the chip is hardware write protected, only Write operations to Block-Protection and Configuration registers are disabled.
-See "Hardware Write Protection" on page 7 and Table 4-1 on page 7 for more information about the functionality of the WPEN bit.
+Poll the BUSY bit in the STATUS register, or wait TWPEN, for the completion of the internal, self-timed Write operation.
+When the chip is hardware write-protected, only Write operations to Block Protection and Configuration registers are disabled.
+See Section 4.2 "Hardware Write Protection" and Table 4-1 for more information about the functionality of the WPEN bit.